 The leasing system was popular in Goldfield for the first few years after the initial discoveries of the rich gold mines there in 1903.
 By the latter part of that decade, most of the mines had been consolidated and were being worked by large mining companies.

-In the scene above, miners are working their lease in the January mine in 1904.
-Below, miners work a goldfield mine by candlelight.
+In the scenes above and below, miners are working their lease in the January mine in 1904.

 The following image shows a miner in the stope of a Round Mountain mine.